 |

-Making the plinth to feel it was always there
+Making the new plinth feel like it was always there

 |